ethersphere/swarm/swarm/docs/smash/smash.rst

     j=\seed \mod 2^\depth

 4. Build up a binary Merkle tree over the segments.
 Since the number of segments is a power of 2, the resulting tree is regular and balanced.
 Calculate the merkle root of this merkle tree to arrive at the audit secret.

+We define the tree in this way to ensure that calculating the audit secret hash requires you to have the chunk itself and also that malicious users cannot cheat the audit by precalculating the tree and forgetting the chunk.

 Let us now fix notation for the hashes in a generic regular binary merkle tree.
 Leaf nodes are at :math:`\level=0`, non-leaf nodes at :math:`\level \geq 1`.